 Now walk up Rue Bonsecours as far as Rue Notre-Dame and turn left.
 One block over, on your left, is the Chateau Ramezay Museum (280 Rue Notre-Dame Est).
 A former governor’s residence built in 1706 in the French Regime style; its displays show economic and social life in the 18th and 19th century Quebec.

 As you leave the museum, walk along Rue Notre-Dame to your left.
-You’ll see the Hotel Ville (City Hall, 1872-1878) on your right and next to it, the Vieux Palais de Justice (Old Courthouse, 1856).
+You’ll see the Hotel Ville (City Hall, 1872-1878) on your right and next to it, the Vieux Palais de Justice (Old Courthouse, 1856.
+The palace is part of the cultural heritage of Quebec).
 Almost across from the City Hall is the Place Jacques-Cartier, a pedestrian street that slopes towards the waterfront.
 It is lined with cafes and restaurants, park benches, artists selling sketches and paintings, and lots of flowers in the warmer months.